 Headlamps can be found on construction sites, in the tackle boxes of fishermen, and in anyone worth their salt’s bug-out bag.
 With a unique set of benefits, you can use a headlamp for both survival and recreation.
 They are lightweight and comfortable to wear; and, despite the compact design, don’t actually create discomfort in the neck of the wearer.

-As an added advantage, this tech is relatively long-lasting.
+As an added advantage, this tech is really long-lasting.
 The use of LED bulbs makes them resistant to damage from heat and means the bulb itself will keep working over the long term.
 Since there are so many lighting modes, you can preserve the battery for as long as it’s needed.
 The benefits are virtually endless.

 - Models are available for replaceable or rechargeable batteries.